About Us

 We met Ted, the WeatherGuy, about ten years ago on the Mammoth Mountain Forum.
 He checked out MammothSnowman.com and offered to do a Powder Forecast.

 Those forecasts have caused many people to get multiple powder days on Mammoth Mountain.
-Ted Posts is here on the website from around mid-November into mid-May, every Tuesday and Friday by 5 PM.
+Ted’s Posts are available on the website from mid-November to mid-May, every Tuesday and Friday by 5 PM.

 Jon Goettig – Pt.
 Time Snow Reporter – I met Flaskman on the old RSN forum during the 2000/01 Winter season.

-When we started skiing on Mammoth Mountain together, I was like, wait a minute.
+When we started skiing on Mammoth Mountain together, I thought, ‘Wait a minute.’
 He was the other guy making tracks in my secret lines all those years.
 It also turned out that his family cabin was just five houses up from mine in Mammoth Lakes.

-Over the last 25 years, we have skied several hundred days together.
+Over the past 25 years, we have skied together on several hundred days.
 He is one of the rare people I trust with his snow surface observations.
 While not a local, Jon spends 50-60+ days on the hill, most weekends, when Snowman is off the hill.
 During the 2023 season, Jon hit that coveted 100+ day mark.

-Mammoth Snowman Community – Many people text and email us photos and snow observations; everyone thanks those who put in the effort.
+Mammoth Snowman Community – Many people in our community text and email in photos and snow observations; everyone thanks those who put in the effort.
 It’s about the community and getting the most current and accurate information.